-“I’ve been dealing with dry skin my whole life and I hate it,” writes one forum member.
+“I’ve been dealing with dry skin my whole life and I hate it,” writes a member of our community.
 “It gets itchy and flaky and looks nasty.
 I’m ready to shed my skin it’s so dry!”

 Though those with oily skin may think they have it the worst because of visible and clogged pores, dry skin types will be quick to argue.
 For them, the fact that their pores are nearly invisible does not make up for the dull, rough complexion they suffer, say nothing of the noticeable fine lines.

 If you’re one of those who seems to be constantly running out of moisturizer, here are some tips for you!

 Though we all have dry skin now and then, particularly in the winter, people who are actually qualified as dry skin “types” notice certain characteristics about their skin.
 These may include:

 - Occasional red patches

 - Fine lines and wrinkles that are more visible, earlier in life

 - Flaky; causes areas of flakiness and peeling

 What Causes Dry Skin?